 An outgoing introvert is a complex creature, and they are difficult to spot.
 In addition, most of the time they are completely unaware of their own nature.
 So here are all the signs that you might be an outgoing introvert.

 [Read: Do guys like shy girls and find them attractive?]

 Outgoing introverts are often misunderstood to be extroverts.
 On the exterior, an extrovert and an outgoing introvert behave in the same manner.
 But, on the inside, they view the world in very different ways.

 Extroverts are people who focus on things outside of themselves while introverts are mostly in their heads.
 Although being outgoing, an outgoing introvert is still thinking about themselves even when engaging with others.

 An outgoing introvert is someone who is very internal but still works hard to be outgoing.
 That can lead to disaster in highly populated or very large venues or events.

 They are already overwhelmed by their conflict of being introverted with the desire to reach out, so the rest of the situation is just overwhelming noise that makes it close to miserable.
 [Read: Why introverts are much more than shy or awkward]

-#3 You can’t stand small talk.
-You want to engage with people and like to have deep talks, but absolutely can’t stand the idle chit-chat that has to come first.
+You want to engage with people and like to have a real conversation, but absolutely can’t stand the idle chit-chat that has to come first.
 If this sounds like you, then you just may be an outgoing introvert.